TaylorTheDeveloper/AzureCloudCam/README.md

     sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart

     Add the follow items to run chrome on startup and navigate to our localhost view.
 This will also start it fullscreen mode.
+You can optionally skip the localhost configuration and have this point to the stream server url you configured before instead of localhost.

     @xset s off